 What changes are people expecting?
 A post-war situation primarily influenced the French New Wave and the government’s response to the status quo.
 They want to give the French film industry culture of seniority.
 As a result, they hardly offer rejuvenation opportunities, including young people full of creativity.
-They must first be senior assistants to enter into the world of cinema.
+They must first be senior assistants to enter the world of cinema.
 The more “subordinates” they become, the greater their influence on the exhibition.
 However, it seldom happens that young people “argue.”
 The ideas of young people always tend to be eccentric, oppositional, and still destructive.
-This decision makes seniors more recognized by producers and industry.
-This point gave birth to an author, a term in which directors have full control over their works and films, although they are often universal and subjective.
+This decision makes seniors more recognized by producers and the industry.
+This point gave birth to an author, a term in which directors have complete control over their works and films.
+However, they are often universal and subjective.

 Although the consequences for the film industry’s dominance are starting to thicken and decline with French films’ popularity as a new wave, it is not wrong that they are very typical.
-The three traditional arc structures of the theater (using the old one but modifying and creating the mark itself) are linear and slow, and many classical literatures references worldwide.
+The three traditional arc structures of the theater (using the old one but modifying and creating the mark itself) are linear and slow, and many classical pieces of literature are referenced worldwide.
 Godard’s Pierrot le Fou also inspired Shinichirō Watanabe.
-Likewise, in Xavier Dolan’s Mommy, inspired by Truffaut’s Jules and Jim, the ratio shift transitions.
-This new wave flooded the French film industry and Hollywood, where Orson Welles also framed character by character to create a subplot and intertextuality simultaneously.
+Likewise, the ratio shift transitions in Xavier Dolan’s Mommy, inspired by Truffaut’s Jules and Jim.
+This new wave flooded the French film industry and Hollywood, where Orson Welles also framed character by character to simultaneously create a subplot and intertextuality.

 Whether people call Elvis Presley the father of rock n’ roll or James Dean and Clark Gable as the liturgy of the God of cinema, there are, of course, Jean-Paul Belmondo and Jean Seberg as icons of the older generation of the New Wave.
 Even if they are old, they only replace the position of the new icon.
 This phenomenon drew later in the 1960s, with the heyday of the classic Hollywood movie era or commonly referred to as the Golden Age of Hollywood.
 Informally, these young people receive a film education by watching hundreds of motion pictures and writing down their thoughts.

-Discussing the formation of a new movement, they also accidentally started a debate on films and literary works.
+Discussing a new movement’s formation, they accidentally started a debate on films and literary works.
 Does the movie contain pure literary works like the works of Victor Hugo or Shakespeare?
-In addition to creating a vision of authorism, rooted in the words auteur or author, they consistently produce films with a similar visual style and theme.
+In addition to creating a vision of authorism, rooted in words auteur or author, they consistently produce films with a similar visual style and theme.
 The good consequence is that the originality is timeless.
 They accidentally influenced the Cannes Film Festival and other film festivals.